sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 Some of these programs will simply expose system characteristics such as the date, time, amount of availalble memory / disk space, number of users, etc. Other status programs are more complex, providing detailed information on performance, logging, and system errors.

+### Swapping

+Moving processes from memory, thus reducing the level of multi-execution.
+Later on, the process can be put back into memory, and continued from the point where it stopped executing.
+When the process is removed from memory, a state save occurs.
+This means saving information about the process' current execution status.
+When the process is restored, this state is restored.
+On Unix systems, a dedicated `swap` partition can be created on persistent storage drives to load/unload processes from main memory.
+Ideally, this partition is sized to be minimally equal to half of the available main memory.

 ### Synthesis